 Dear Mr. Electrician: How do I add a dimmer switch and new ceiling light fixture?
 I want to hang a light fixture where there is currently no wiring.

 Answer: When considering to add a dimmer switch and new ceiling light fixture the structure of the building must be considered.
-NOTE: Some text links below go to applicable products on Amazon and EBay.
+NOTE: Some text links below go to applicable products on Amazon.
+As an Amazon Associate I earn from qualifying purchases.

 The methods used to achieve this type of installation will vary according to your building structure and the location of the switches and light fixtures.
 Below are photos of a simple dimmer and ceiling light fixture installation in a two story condominium.